teuben/nemo/docs/source/examples.rst

 We then set up the collision by stacking the two snapshots, albeit with a relative displacement in phase space.
-The program {\tt snapstack} was exactly written for this purpose:
+The program ``snapstack`` was exactly written for this purpose: